Skip to content

 • Slug: a unique string used to identify an item as part of a url (avoiding reserved characters, white spaces, etc.)

-For example, in the Jezreel Expedition, a ceramic object is identified by:
+For example, in the Jezreel Expedition, a locus record is identified by:

-Functions to convert between the different representations are a required part of the module's configuration files.
+Functions to convert between the different representations are a required part of each module's configuration files.